Rugrats (franchise)

-Rugrats is an American Nickelodeon media franchise created by Klasky Csupo consisting of television shows, films, video games, and other entries.
+Rugrats is an American animated media franchise created by Klasky Csupo consisting of television shows, films, video games, and other entries.
 It commenced in 1991 with the premiere of the television series of the same name.
 The franchise revolves around the adventures of a group of toddler (tweenage to teenage in All Grown Up!) friends who learn about the world and their relationship to it.